 “Further training and development improves individual skill sets and increases knowledge and expertise,” says KAPLAN Real Estate Course Coordinator, Sonia Stephen.
 “Having a competitive edge is important to long-term success in an industry that is constantly changing.”

 Study can help you upskill to become a Property Manager, Sales Agent, Property Developer or Valuer.
-Speak to a SEEK Learning Consultant to find out what the requirements are for your location and career goal, or contact your state’s regulatory body to find out the steps you’ll need to take.
+Contact your state's regulatory body to find out the requirements for your location and career goal.
+Contact your state's regulatory body to find out the requirements for your location and career goal.

 Should I become a Real Estate Agent?